3M™ Earplug Lawsuits

 In July 2018, the U.S. Department of Justice (DOJ) announced that 3M Company, exclusive provider of the dual-ended Combat Arms Earplugs (CAEv2) to certain branches of the military, agreed to pay $9.1 million to resolve allegations that it knowingly sold defective earplugs that did not work as expected, thus putting soldiers at a higher risk of hearing damage.

-How Can The Law Offices of Peter Angelos Help You?
+How Can Peter Angelos, P.C.
+Help You?

 Our firm has provided our support and legal representation to individuals and families for more than 60 years.
 Our legal team has recovered billions of dollars in compensation on behalf of injured victims across the country, and is passionate about protecting the rights of those we serve.
 With decades of combined experience, extensive resources, and a talented team of attorneys, we are prepared to handle even the most challenging personal injury cases.